-Made up of several branches and based on the electoral area for the election of MPs.
-Via your CLP, you can choose the members from your area to represent you at annual conference and you can help select your parliamentary candidate.
+Your CLP is your local party based on your constituency and it’s a hub of activity and community organising.
+Via your CLP, you can choose the members from your area to represent you at Annual Conference and you can help select your parliamentary candidate.

 Local and regional Labour Policy Forums